 The native flora and fauna makes each of the San Juan Islands unique.
 In parks, preserves and designated natural areas, native plant restoration is underway and needs space and light to prosper.
 Soil compaction of the trails helps deter erosion.
 Also, in some of the more heavily forested island areas, you are less likely to get lost if you stick to the clearly marked trails.

 Green Traveling Extends to the Accommodations You Choose

 Green travelers keep so much in mind including environmental protection standards, social welfare within a destination, and habitat preservation.
 The Tucker House acknowledges its presence within the fragile marine ecosystem of the San Juan Islands.
 We operates as good stewards of the environment and hosts the present-minded green traveler.
-As a Green-Certified hotel, the Tucker House uses organic cleaning products, runs Energy-Star appliances, encourages limited water use, and much more.
+As a Green-Certified Bed and Breakfast, the Tucker House uses organic cleaning products, runs Energy-Star appliances, encourages limited water use, and much more.
 These green initiatives extend into a deeper Farm-to-Table philosophy for our guests.
 We have seasonal local and sustainable dairy, meat and seafood delivered weekly.
 When our linens become too worn, we donate them to the animal shelter and/or wildlife rehabilitation center.
 We also encourage guests to walk on the ferry and use the complimentary bicycles.
 Green-certified businesses, like Tucker House, partner with like-minded farmers and adventure operators who practice responsible tourism to ensure the long-term care of our marine environment.